 - The Inferior Five from The DCU, who were forced to become heroes by their Stage Parents.
-Team leader Merryman comes from a long line of Badass Normals, but is a weakling and a fatalist.
-The Blimp shares his father's ability to fly but didn't inherit his super speed, giving him the ability to fly about as fast as he can walk, and as he's rather fat, that's not very fast.
-Awkwardman has incredible strength and can survive indefinitely underwater, but is so clumsy he's more a danger to friend than foe.
-Dumb Bunny is even more powerful than Awkwardman but is so lacking in intelligence she's usually even less helpful.
-Finally, the White Feather is an ace marksman and glamour photographer... when he's alone, at least; Whenever he even thinks someone else might be around, his skills go to crap and his cowardly streak emerges.
-When trouble arrives, Police Chief Geronimo will call them on the Lukewarm Line and they'll be there to make it worse; they never fail to fail.
+Team leader Merryman comes from a long line of Badass Normals, but he is a weakling and a fatalist.
+The Blimp shares his father's ability to fly but did not inherit his super speed, giving him the ability to fly about as fast as he can walk.
+As he is rather fat, that is not very fast.
+Awkwardman has incredible strength and can survive indefinitely underwater, but is so clumsy he is more a danger to his friends than his foes.
+Dumb Bunny is even more powerful than Awkwardman but is so lacking in intelligence she is usually even less helpful.
+Finally, the White Feather is an ace marksman and glamour photographer... when he is alone, at least; Whenever he even thinks someone else might be around, his skills go to crap and his cowardly streak emerges.
+When trouble arrives, Police Chief Geronimo will call them on the Lukewarm Line and they will be there to make it worse; they never fail to fail.

 - The Legion of Substitute Heroes from The DCU consists of this, all of them being rejects from the Legion of Super-Heroes.
-Considering that the Legion contains people like Matter Eater Lad, this is saying something.
 The Subs have varied in terms of effectiveness across continuities, and most of them were rejected on the grounds that they needed more training in order to control their abilities more than because their abilities themselves were useless.
 Two members, Polar Boy and Night Girl, have since become Legionnaires, though some other members opted to stay in the Subs because they think of each other as a quirky family.
 Their most recent portrayal in what is referred to as the Johnsboot Legion sort of meshes together their previous incarnations by casting them as a team of superhero fan boys and girls who see each other as family and, while they may not have the greatest powers or the greatest control, and may in fact be a little legitimately crazy, are exceedingly reckless enough that you should not underestimate them.

 - Then there's the Legion of Substitute Heroes Auxiliary, made of those "not yet ready for membership in the Substitute Legion".
 So far, the only members of this group have been Antennae Lad (who picks up radio signals, not all of them from this universe or time period) and Double Header (whose power is that he has two heads and will eventually split into two full people.
 His heads hate each other.)

 - Beyond the Subs, the Legion has always operated on this pretense by introducing numerous reject applicants with ridiculously weak abilities.
 The Mess was a walking dirt cloud, Eyeful Ethel could just grow extra eyes, and Plaid Lad could just change fabric against his will.
-Basically, if you're in the 31st Century and you've got what you consider a superpower, you'll have tried out for the Legion at least once.
+Basically, if you're in the 31st Century and you have got what you consider a superpower, you will have tried out for the Legion at least once.

 - Aquaman and Blue Beetle are examples of perfectly good superheroes who gained a reputation as losers with time.
 When your own sidekick turns out to be a cooler hero than you are, that's a bad sign.